GMs are like DJs

 More tools is not mo’ betta- Don’t overdo it

-“The main thing is to keep the main this the main thing.”
+“The main thing is to keep the main thing the main thing.”

 From “7 Habits of Highly Effective People” by Stephen Covey